openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		else if (drawingMode == lineMode) {
 		}

 		else if (drawingMode == triangleMode) {
 		}
 	}

-We are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks `.cpp` file to handle key events.
-Like `mousePressed(...)`, this function is called any time a key is pressed.
-We can use the integer that is passed into `keyPressed(...)` to switch our `drawingMode` variable.
-We will use "r" for rectangle mode, "c" for circle mode, etc.
+Scroll down in ofApp.cpp to find the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function.
+Similar to `mousePressed(...)`, this function is called any time a key is pressed, and it receives  an `int` called `key` to identify which key is currently being pressed.
+We will use `key` to change our `drawingMode` variable: press "r" for rectangle mode, "c" for circle mode, etc.

-But how exactly does an integer tell us which key has been pressed?
-That integer is actually the ASCII code for the key that was pressed.
-You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
-It turns out to be quite easy to check if the ASCII integer `key` is a particular character.
-Add these lines to your `keyPressed()` function to see what this looks like in code.
+But how exactly does an `int` tell us which key has been pressed?
+That `int` is the ASCII code for the key that was pressed.
+Check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to know that ASCII is an agreed upon system for assigning numbers to characters.
+It turns out to be quite easy to check if the ASCII integer `key` represents a particular character.
+In C++, you can compare an integer like `key` with a character directly using `==` or `!=`.
+Add these lines to the `keyPressed(...)` function:

 	if (key == 'r') drawingMode = rectangleMode;
 	else if (key == 'c') drawingMode = circleMode;
 	else if (key == 'l') drawingMode = lineMode;
 	else if (key == 't') drawingMode = triangleMode;

-**[bd: will the reader have been made aware at this point that single-line if statements can be written without curly brackets?]**

-In C++, you can compare an integer like `key` with a character using `==` or `!=`.

-**[Note: Explain char vs int, the double quote vs single quote.
+**[Explain char vs int, the double quote vs single quote.
 Or is this in c++ chapter]**

-**[Note: the constants that oF provides for key presses]**

 Whew!
-When you run your code, you should now be able to clear your screen and switch between brushes.
-Let's fill in those circle, line and triangle brushes!

-For our circle brush, let's play with transparency and add some color.
-Unlike what we did with rectangles, we are going to layer our circles on top of each other until they become hazy and indistinct.
-We are going to draw a giant transparent circle, then draw a slightly smaller transparent circle, then repeat, repeat, repeat.
+Not much changes when we run the code, but the new architecture allows more flexibility as we create brushes.
+We are ready for hazy, transparent circles.
+Instead of drawing an explosion of shapes, we are going to draw a giant transparent circle, then draw a slightly smaller transparent circle on top of it, then repeat, repeat, repeat.

-So far, we've only used opaque grayscale colors but you can make your colors transparent by adding an extra parameter to `ofSetColor()` (e.g.`ofSetColor(255, 50)`).
+We've only used opaque grayscale colors so far.
+We can add transparency by adding an extra parameter to `ofSetColor(...)` (e.g.`ofSetColor(255, 50)`).
 That second parameter represents the alpha channel.
-It takes a value from 0 to 255 where 0 is completely transparent and 255 is completely opaque.
-Before we use colors that have alpha we need to enable something called alpha blending.
-This means that when two transparent colors occupy the same space on the screen, their colors get mixed.
-Alpha blending is disabled by default because it requires additional computing power.
-Let's add the following line to our `setup()` function:
+It takes a value from '0' to '255' where '0' is completely transparent and '255' is completely opaque.

+Before we use colors that have an alpha channel, we need to enable something called "alpha blending."
+If we held up two pieces of transparent paper - one red and one blue - and looked through them, the world would appear purple.
+The colors would blend.
+(Well, that's not exactly what is happening with the physics of light, but stick with me.)
+This blending happens "by default" in the world, you can't turn off physics.
+In our code, this blending costs computing power, so alpha blending may be disabled by default in our openFrameworks project.  [`ofEnableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAlphaBlending "ofEnableAlphaBlending Documentation Page") allow us to turn alpha blending on when we want it, and [`ofDisableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAlphaBlending "ofDisableAlphaBlending Documentation Page") lets us turn it off when we don't need it.

+Add the following line to `setup()`:

 	ofEnableAlphaBlending();

 Now we can start working on our `draw()` function.
 We will use the `angle`, `distance`, `xOffset` and `yOffset` code like we did with the rectangle brush.
-The difference is that our loop will control the radius of our circle.
-We will start by drawing a circle with a large radius value and slowly reduce it to 0.
-Add the following to `draw()` inside of our if statement to check if the `drawingMode` is `circleMode`:
+The difference is that our `for` loop will control the radius of our circle.
+We will start with a large radius value and step its value down to 0.
+Add the following to `draw()`, but remember to put it inside of our `if (drawingMode == circleMode)` if statement:

 	int maxRadius = 100;
 	int radiusStepSize = 5;